Anansha-Samanta/ai-powered-gallery/README.md

 ## Environment Variables

-Create a file called `.env` inside the `backend/` folder and fill in the values below.
+Created a file called `.env` inside the `backend/` folder and fill in the values below.
 This file is already in `.gitignore` so it will never be committed to Git.

 MONGO_URI=mongodb+srv://<username>:<password>@cluster0.xxxxx.mongodb.net/<dbname>?retryWrites=true&w=majority
 JWT_SECRET=your_super_secret_key_here